Vapor pressure: Measurement and units

 Very low vapor pressures of solids can be measured using the Knudsen effusion cell method.

 In a medical context, vapor pressure is sometimes expressed in other units, specifically millimeters of mercury (mmHg).
-This is important for volatile anesthetics, most of which are liquids at body temperature, but with a relatively high vapor pressure.
+Accurate knowledge of the vapor pressure is important for volatile inhalational anesthetics, most of which are liquids at body temperature but have a relatively high vapor pressure.

 Estimating vapor pressures with Antoine equation

 The Antoine equation is a pragmatic mathematical expression of the relation between the vapor pressure and the temperature of pure liquid or solid substances.
 It is obtained by curve-fitting and is adapted to the fact that vapor pressure is usually increasing and concave as a function of temperature.
 The basic form of the equation is:

 and it can be transformed into this temperature-explicit form: